philippb90/tokens/README.md

 - **explorer** (string, optional): A valid HTTPS URL to the token's block explorer.
 - **address** (string): The token's address.
 This must be a checksummed address and match the token folder name. use https://ethsum.netlify.app/ if you are unsure how to do this.

+## Logo File

+Each token folder must include a logo.png file.
+This file should be a valid PNG image representing the token's logo.
+The image should be square and no larger than 256x256 pixels or smaller than 64x64 pixels.

 ## How to Submit a PR

 1. **Fork the Repository:**